What a Way to Go!: Plot

 Now fantastically wealthy, Louisa wanders the country.
 In a small-town café, she meets Pinky Benson who, for over a decade, has performed nightly dressed as a clown.
 Management loves Pinky's corny musical act because it never distracts the customers from eating and drinking.
 The two fall in love and idyllically live aboard Pinky's run-down houseboat on the Hudson River.
-On Pinky's birthday, Louisa suggests he perform without his usual time-consuming make-up and costume so they will not be late for his party after the show.
+On Pinky's birthday, Louisa suggests he perform without his usual time-consuming clown make-up and costume so they will not be late for his party after the show.

 Without his clown getup, the customers notice that Pinky sings and dances beautifully.
 Virtually overnight, Pinky is a famous Hollywood star.
 He neglects Louisa and becomes so arrogant and self-centered that he has the entire mansion painted pink so fans will know it is his.
-At his film premier, despite being warned, Pinky insists on greeting his excited fans.
+At his film premiere, despite being warned, Pinky insists on greeting his excited fans.
 They become frenzied and trample Pinky to death.

 After hearing Louisa's story, Dr. Stephanson proposes marriage, claiming to be the simple man she wants.
 She declines, which she declares is progress in her recovery.
 Stephanson accidentally presses the switch that raises the movable psychiatric couch about ten feet.
 Sitting on the edge, he falls off and is knocked unconscious, leaving Louisa stranded on top.
 The janitor enters and helps Louisa down.
 She is shocked it is Leonard Crawley, who lost everything after Edgar Hopper ruined his business.
 Leonard claims he is happy and credits Louisa and Thoreau for making his life "successful" because it is simple.

-Leonard and Louisa marry and enjoy a bucolic life on a farm with their four children.
-The story ends when Leonard, plowing a field, is distracted while reading Thoreau and apparently strikes oil after the tractor tire grinds into the ground.
+Louisa and Leonard marry and enjoy a bucolic life on a farm with their four children.
+Leonard, plowing a field, is distracted while reading Thoreau and apparently strikes oil after the tractor tire grinds into the ground.
 Louisa is distraught, believing her curse has struck again until oil company representatives arrive and say that Leonard punctured their pipeline.
-Leonard and Louisa rejoice, as they are still poor but happy.
+Leonard and Louisa rejoice, as they are still dirt-poor, but happy.